waughsh/waughsh.github.io/_posts/2015-12-13-quick-understanding-of-stochastic-grad-descent.md

 }
 ```

 I'm very certain this was just some crazy thought someone conjured up, because how can you prove batch gradient descent (BGD) and SGD are equivalent?
+Andrew Ng even threw out this statement without much explaination:

+> Often, stochastic gradient descent gets θ “close” to the minimum much faster than batch gradient descent.

+Oh well.
+Hopefully I'll get to update this post, and include `AdaGrad`, `AdaDelta` and `RmsProp`.